Why You're Getting Nothing Done When You Multitask

-According to Dr. Syed, the stress generated by trying to do too many things at once may actually damage a part of our brains called the anterior cingulate cortex, which is thought to be involved in such diverse functions as regulating blood pressure and heart rate, decision-making, impulse control, reward anticipation, ethics and empathy for others.
+The stress generated by trying to do too many things at once may actually damage a part of our brains called the anterior cingulate cortex, Dr. Syed says.
+This part of the brain is thought to be involved in such diverse functions as regulating blood pressure and heart rate, decision-making, impulse control, reward anticipation, ethics and empathy for others.

 “Studies have revealed actual damage to that part of the brain due to stress from multitasking,” Dr. Syed says.
 “That may help to explain the lack of empathy demonstrated by many young people who are constantly using their cell phones today.”

 Stress – from multitasking issues or from other causes – often demonstrates physical symptoms, like headaches, acid reflux or irritable bowel syndrome.
-If trying to do too many things at once is stressing you out, you need to “step back” before it ruins your health, Dr. Syed advises.
+If trying to do too many things at once is stressing you out, take a step back before it ruins your health, Dr. Syed says.

 Unfortunately, Dr. Syed says, today’s busy culture has created an expectation that employees, students and other people should be doing multiple tasks in short time periods.